arthurzaczek/PasswordCalculator/README.md

 PasswordCalculator
 ==================

-A Password Generator which calculates the password from a master password, your name and the site name
+A password generator which calculates the password from a master password, your name and the site name

+The password generator is published on http://arthurzaczek.github.io/PasswordCalculator/